Accessing the NST

 Accordingly, a sporting body can use us if it is one of the following:

-- National Sporting Organisation for People with a Disability (NSOD) recognised by Sport Australia
+• National Sporting Organisation (NSO) or National Sporting Organisation for People with a Disability (NSOD) is recognised by the Australian Sports Commission

-- Sporting organisation that is recognised by the relevant International Sporting Federation as responsible for administering the sport (or a substantial part of the sport) in Australia
+• Sporting organisation that is recognised by the relevant International Sporting Federation as responsible for administering the sport (or a substantial part of the sport) in Australia

-- Sporting organisation listed in the NST Specification of Sporting Body Instrument.
+• Sporting organisation listed in the NST Specification of Sporting Body Instrument.

 The Sporting Body Policy outlines how the NST determines which organisations (who are not an NSO, NSOD or recognised by the International Sporting Federation) are listed in the Specification of Sporting Body Instrument.